AlumUSydNA/website/index.md

    Directors](#board-of-directors) below.

-*  We welcome Alex Lancaster, as the new President of SUGUNA, upon Richard Southby stepping down to become President Emeritus.
+*  We welcome Alex Lancaster, as the new President of SUGUNA, upon Richard Southby completing his terms to become President Emeritus.

 *  A follow-up virtual networking event will be held Monday, Sept 15th, from 8-9 PM ET.
 Members can **[register